 Dynamics Food and Wine Pairing

-The food is superb.
+The food is simply superb.
 The Chardonnay pairing consisted of four different preparations of scallops paired with four Chardonnays.
-The scallops were cooked to perfection, tender to the palate.
+The scallops were cooked to perfection and tender to the palate.
 The first was a Seared Scallop with Champagne Buerre Blanc, which paired with the Edna Valley Vineyards 2011 Fleur de Edna.
-The wine is bright and crisp with 6 – 8 months in neutral oak.
-There is no malolactic fermentation.
-The wine was my favorite.
+The wine was bright and crisp with 6 – 8 months of aging in neutral oak and no malolactic fermentation.
+This wine was my clear favorite.

 Finally, we tasted the 2011 Reserve Chardonnay with a Scallop Ceviche that had lots of bite.
 I particularly liked the Scallop Ceviche and the one with Romesco.
-I actually preferred these with the Fleur de Edna and the Paragon.
-This shows that everyone’s palate is different; what may be ideal for pairing with one person can be quite different for another.
+I preferred these scallop selections with the Fleur de Edna and the Paragon.
+This shows that everyone’s palate is different and what may be an ideal pairing for one person can be quite different for another.

 Edna Valley Luncheon

-Edna Valley Vineyards certainly proved this true at Chardonnay From Grape To Glass.
+Alas, the event had to come to an end sometime.
+I find a comprehensive tour is always well received at a larger winery, and Edna Valley Vineyards certainly proved this true at Chardonnay From Grape To Glass.